RESTful-Drupal/restful/README.md

 The RESTful module adheres to the [Problem Details for HTTP APIs](http://tools.ietf.org/html/draft-nottingham-http-problem-06) draft to improve DX when dealing with HTTP API errors.
+Download and enable the [Advanced Help](https://drupal.org/project/advanced_help) module for more information about the errors.

 For example, trying to sort a list by an invalid key